Spectral functions of the strongly interacting 3D Fermi gas: Spectral function near criticality

 The argument above regarding the lifetime of the particle spectrum illustrates the importance of an ordering principle in the energy scales.
 Especially in the highly correlated, but disordered state at temperatures above, but close to $T_c$, such simplifications are highly desirable due to the strongly interacting nature of the system.
 One therefore argues that already above the critical temperature, fermions near the Fermi surface pair up such that these pairs eventually condense at $T=T_c$.
 As breaking these pairs costs energy, one may expect a suppression of the single-particle density of states

 already above the critical temperature \cite{Norman1998}.
 The existence of this so-called pseudogap has been observed for example in underdoped high-$T_c$ superconductors, where its origin is, however, hard to interpret \cite{Dagotto1994} and in 2D systems \cite{Feld2011}.
 This has sparked both theoretical \cite{Randeria2010} and experimental \cite{Gaebler2010} interest in a potential pseudogap phase in the considerably simpler 3D unitary Fermi gas.
-One of the key findings obtained from the numerical analytic continuation of spectra in the self-consistent T-matrix approximation near the critical point was a much weaker pseudogap \cite{Haussmann2009} than previously reported using auxiliary field quantum Monte Carlo \cite{Magierski2009} and non-selfconsistent approximations \cite{Chien2010}.
-However, all of these methods rely on numerical analytic continuation, which raises doubts about their validity.
+One of the key findings obtained from the numerical analytic continuation of spectra in the self-consistent T-matrix approximation near the critical point was a much weaker pseudogap \cite{Haussmann2009} than previously reported using auxiliary field quantum Monte Carlo \cite{Magierski2009} and non-selfconsistent approximations \cite{Perali2002,Shunji2009,Chien2010,Pisani2023}.
+However, these methods either rely on numerical analytic continuation or significantly overestimate the tendency to form pairs and thus the critical temperature, which raises doubts about their validity.

 We reinvestigate the issue of the pseudogap in the normal phase of the unitary Fermi gas and report the results in Fig.~\ref{fig:gap}.
 It is found that the unitary gas develops a weak pseudogap at temperatures below $T\approx 0.19\, T_F$.
 However, even at the critical temperature $T_c= 0.156\, T_F$ the signature is not very pronounced as the abundance of thermal fluctuations broadens the spectrum, thereby precluding the possibility of a marked pseudogap.
 Our results, therefore, qualitatively confirm those previously reported using the maximum entropy method~\cite{Haussmann2009,Zwerger2014} and Pad\'e approximation \cite{Pini2019}.
 Moreover, the present controlled analysis settles the quantitative discrepancy between these previous results.